Abbott and Costello Meet Frankenstein: Background and development

-Pre-production
+Preproduction

-Robert Arthur, a former writer and associate producer of MGM musicals along with veteran Abbott and Costello writers Frederic Rinaldo and Robert Lees developed a script that involved Frankenstein's monster, Count Dracula and the Wolf Man.
-Their original script also included Kharis the Mummy, Dracula's son Count Alucard, and the Invisible Man.
-Their script involved the Monster becoming Dracula's slave and the Count's search for the brain of a simpleton to be placed into the Monster's body, eventually settling on Lou Costello's brain.
+Robert Arthur, a former writer and associate producer of MGM musicals along with veteran Abbott and Costello writers Frederic Rinaldo and Robert Lees, developed a script that involved Frankenstein's monster, Count Dracula and the Wolf Man.
+Their original script also included Kharis the Mummy, Dracula's son Count Alucard and the Invisible Man, and involved the Monster becoming Dracula's slave and the search for the brain of a simpleton to be placed into the Monster's body.
 Kharis and Alucard were dropped from the script and the Invisible Man was only included as a small gag at the end of the film.
-On reading their script, initially titled The Brain of Frankenstein, Lou Costello responded negatively, stating "You don't think I'll do that crap do you?
+On reading the script, initially titled The Brain of Frankenstein, Lou Costello responded negatively, stating "You don't think I'll do that crap do you?
 My 5-year-old daughter can write something better than that".
 Variety made the first public announcement of The Brain of Frankenstein in July 1947.

-Arthur felt strongly about the project and offered Costello a $50,000 advance on his percentage if he agreed do the film.
+Arthur felt strongly about the project and offered Costello a $50,000 advance on his percentage if he agreed to do the film.
 Among the cast was Glenn Strange, who had previously played the Monster in House of Dracula (1945).
 Strange had only been in a handful of roles since that film, including Monogram's Beauty and the Bandit (1946), Eagle-Lion's Frontier Fighters (1947) and two for Universal: Brute Force (1947) and another Abbott and Costello film, The Wistful Widow of Wagon Gap (1947).
-Other actors were called back to reprise roles from previous Universal horror films, including Lon Chaney, Jr. as the Wolf Man.
+Other actors were called back to reprise roles from previous Universal horror films, including Lon Chaney Jr. as the Wolf Man.
 Chaney had been doing stage work on Of Mice and Men and Born Yesterday.
 Returning as Dracula was Bela Lugosi, who had not worked in a Hollywood studio since 1946 with Scared to Death.
-Universal-International had Lugosi, Chaney, and Strange sign their contracts for the film on January 16, 1948.
+Universal-International had Lugosi, Chaney and Strange sign their contracts for the film on January 16, 1948.
 Lugosi spoke positively about the role during production, glad that the script was not "unbecoming to Dracula's dignity" and that "all I have to do is frighten the boys, a perfectly appropriate activity.
 My trademark will be unblemished".